docusign/code-examples-python/README.md

 ### Implicit Grant

-The examples in this repository can also be used the Implicit Grant OAuth flow.
+The examples in this repository can also be used with the Implicit Grant OAuth flow.
 See the [Authentication guide](https://developers.docusign.com/esign-rest-api/guides/authentication) for information on choosing the right authentication flow for your application.